YosukeSugiura/ImageQualityAssesment/README.md

  3. Run all cells.
 Captured video is displayed.

- 4. Push 'Capture' bottun on the output console.
+ 4. Push 'Capture' bottun on the console.
 The system executes one-shot evaluation and then displays the IQA result on the console with the captured picture.
 ![demo1](https://github.com/YosukeSugiura/ImageQualityAssesment/blob/master/demo1.png)

+> Notice : If not working, you may have to allow the permission of your browser to access the web camera.

 # 2. On local PC